 About GeoAstro RV:

+The two former teachers met in Green Bay, Wisconsin, and fell in love with the idea of living the nomadic lifestyle after Brenda’s colleagues bought an RV.
+While John and Brenda were initially apprehensive about being successful at the lifestyle, they eventually discussed and warmed up to the idea.
 They travel in a 2017 Thor Aria 3401 RV and tow a MS-325 trailer which carries all their astronomy gear.
 Because the trailer is completely outfitted with solar and lithium power to keep the astronomy gear climate regulated, it earned the nickname “The Deathstar” due to its unique appearance.
 John and Brenda chose the Thor Aria due to its short length in order to enable to comply with National and State Park regulations on length.
 With a background as an RV technician, John likes being able to know their rig inside and out.

 Volunteering at Theodore Roosevelt National Park:

+As fixtures of Theodore Roosevelt National Park and its educational program, GeoAstro RV is a frequent host of constellation presentations to garner interest in the general public before the pandemic.
 “We actually volunteered over 32 hours a week for the park, but it’s never seemed like work because we love what we do and have so much freedom in what we choose to do there,” said John.

 The Electronically Assisted Astronomy, or EAA presentations, typically consisted of a group of twenty people or less and walked through how to use the telescope and how to safely look through it.
 They told stories about the constellations and planets that were visible as well.